Schulze-lab/Schulze-lab-website/team/index.md

 # <i class="fas fa-users"></i>Team

-I'm excited to have jsut started my lab at RIT and am looking for new students, especially on the bioinformatics side - there are always more ideas than hands to work on the projects!
+I'm excited to have just started my lab at RIT and am looking for new students, especially on the bioinformatics side - there are always more ideas than hands to work on the projects!

 {%
   include link.html